 (D) A permit expiration date not to exceed 10 years from the date of issuance.

-(c) Permit issuance procedures: A new General ACDP requires public notice and opportunity for comment according to OAR 340 division 209 for Category III permit actions.
-A reissued General ACDP or a modification to a General ACDP requires public notice and opportunity for comment according to OAR 340 division 209 for Category II permit actions.
-All General ACDPs are on file and available for review at DEQ's headquarters.
+(c) Permit issuance public notice procedures: A new General ACDP requires public notice as a Category III permit action according to OAR 340 division 209.
+A reissued General ACDP or a modification to a General ACDP requires public notice as a Category II permit action according to OAR 340 division 209.

+(d) DEQ will retain all General ACDPs on file and make them available for public review at DEQ's headquarters.

 (2) Source assignment: